bap-internship-2021/manager-user-note/README.md

 # Phuoc Tran
 # Manager user note
-Project manager note of user using PHP and Mysql
+Project manager note of user using PHP, Mysql and use tailwind css framework